DrAndyWest/IntroToROS/Exercises_IntroToROS.md

 - [ ] Add a subscriber callback function
 - [ ] Output a [rospy info log](http://wiki.ros.org/rospy/Overview/Logging) message when a new message has been received

-It is a good habit to `catkin build` when changes have been made to a node.
+It is a good habit to `catkin_make` when changes have been made to a node.
 This is not necessary for python, but it is necessary to recompile C++ code before running.

 Ensure the python code is executable.
 Through the terminal use `roscd example_package/scripts/` followed by `chmod +x subscriber_node.py`.
 This only needs to be done once.